caspel26/django-ninja-aio-crud/README.md

 ## 🔒 Authentication
 ### Jwt
 - AsyncJWTBearer built-in class is an authenticator class which use joserfc module.
 It cames out with authenticate method which validate given claims.
-Extend it to write your own authentication method.
-Default algorithms used is RS256.
+Override auth handler method to write your own authentication method.
+Default algorithms used is RS256. a jwt Token istance is set as class atribute so you can use it by self.dcd.
 ```Python
 from ninja_aio.auth import AsyncJWTBearer
 from django.conf import settings